Travel To Kyrgyzstan: An Independent Woman’s Guide

 • Karakol and Kochkor both have a frontier feel to them.
 Karakol is culturally diverse, with a Chinese mosque and Russian Orthodox church not far from one another, whereas Kochkor is the jumping-off point for the mountains around Lake Song-Kul, one of the best places to visit in Kyrgyzstan.

-• Jeti-Ögüz is an ochre hill formation near Karakol, quite pretty but more interesting (to me) is the nearby Soviet-era sanatorium, which probably hasn’t changed much since the 1930s (I couldn’t enter).
-Beautiful views all around.
+• Jeti-Ögüz is an ochre hill formation near Karakol, quite pretty but more interesting is the nearby Soviet-era sanatorium, which probably hasn’t changed much since the 1930s.
+You can’t enter but there are beautiful views all around.

 • Lake Song-Kul, one of the most magical spots on earth (see box below).